FlorianRakos/IoT-NotCapricorns/Luca/researches/research01/README.md

 ### What type of programming experience do you have?
+I did my starting semester, and worked very little with java, C#, C++, SQL and Rstudio.
+In the years afterwards, I continued with learning SQL, Rstudio, DAX and a bit of Python.

 ### What have you done with micro controllers?
 Which ones have you used?
+I have only used an arduino in my starting semester for around 8 weeks.

 ### Which single board computers do you know/have you used?
+None

 ### Who is a maker or part of the maker community?
 What do you like/would you like about it?
+I dont know what the maker community is.

 ### What do you already know about IoT?
+I have a general idea, but i don't know alot.

 ### What are your expectations from this class?
+To touch the basics of IoT and to have a teacher which is present most of the times to ask question, because I will probably need him.

 ## IoT

 ### What does Internet of Things entail?
+The Internet of Things, or IoT, means connecting everyday things like objects, devices, and machines to the internet.
+These things have special parts called sensors, software, and connections.
+They use these to collect and share information with other devices and systems on the internet.
+It's like giving regular things the power to talk to each other and share information.

 ### Domains
+WHAT ARE DOMAINS?
+"IoT domains" refer to areas or industries where Internet of Things (IoT) technologies and applications are used to address unique challenges and opportunities.
+These domains are characterized by the use of IoT devices, sensors, and data analytics to gather, process, and leverage data for specific purposes.

+SUPPLY CHAIN AND LOGISTICS MANAGEMENT
+IoT plays a crucial role in optimizing supply chain and logistics operations.
+Businesses use IoT devices to track the movement and condition of goods in real time.
+This includes tracking shipments, monitoring the temperature and humidity of perishable goods, and providing end-to-end visibility into the supply chain.
+IoT solutions can improve efficiency, reduce costs, enhance security, and enable just-in-time inventory management.

+RETAIL AND CUSTOMER ANALYTICS
+IoT is utilized in the retail industry for customer analytics and improving the shopping experience.
+Retailers use IoT devices such as beacons, RFID tags, and video analytics to track customer behavior and gather data on foot traffic, shopping patterns, and product interactions.
+This data is then used to optimize store layouts, product placements, and marketing strategies, leading to increased sales and improved customer satisfaction.

+MANUFACTURING AND PREDICTIVE MAINTENANCE
+IoT plays a significant role in the manufacturing sector by enabling predictive maintenance.
+Manufacturers use IoT sensors and data analytics to monitor the condition of machinery and equipment in real-time.
+This allows for the early detection of potential issues, reducing downtime, minimizing maintenance costs, and optimizing production processes.

 ### Commonly used (data) protocols
+HTTP (HYPERTEXT TRANSFER PROTOCOL)
+FTP (FILE TRANSFER PROTOCOL)
+MQTT (MESSAGE QUEING TELEMETRY TRANSPORT)
+IMAP (INTERNET MESSAGE ACCESS PROTOCOL)

 ### Typical devices
+SMARTWATCH/FITBIT
+Explanation:
+A smartwatch or Fitbit is a wearable device that connects to the internet and tracks various aspects of your health and daily activities.
+It can monitor your heart rate, count your steps, track your sleep patterns, and more.

+RING DOORBELL (SMART DOORBELL)
+Explanation:
+A Ring doorbell is a smart doorbell equipped with a camera and an internet connection.
+It allows you to see and communicate with visitors at your front door using your smartphone or tablet, even when you're not at home.

+OVEN THAT CAN BE TURNED ON REMOTELY
+Explanation:
+An oven that can be turned on remotely is a kitchen appliance that connects to the internet.
+It enables you to preheat or control your oven settings from a mobile app or through voice commands, even when you're not at home.

+CAR THAT CAN PARK ITSELF WITHOUT A DRIVER USING YOUR PHONE
+Explanation:
+A car that can park itself without a driver involves IoT technology integrated into the vehicle.
+Using a smartphone app, you can instruct the car to find a parking spot and autonomously park itself without the need for a driver behind the wheel.

+SENSORS:
+TEMPERATURE AND HUMIDITY SENSORS
+Explanation:
+Temperature and humidity sensors are small devices that measure the temperature and humidity levels in the surrounding environment.
+They can be used in homes, industrial settings, and various applications to provide real-time climate data.

+MOTION SENSORS
+Explanation:
+Motion sensors are devices that can detect movement in their vicinity.
+They are commonly used in security systems to trigger alarms or activate lights when motion is detected.

+AIR QUALITY SENSORS
+Explanation:
+Air quality sensors measure various parameters of the air, including pollutants, particulate matter, and gases.
+They are used in both indoor and outdoor settings to assess air quality.

 ### What are the benefits of IoT?
+Delivery tracking
+Small devices that are capable of a lot
+Safety en security
+Supply chain management

 ### What are the challenges?
+The growth of IoT devices is slower than the hype and ask behind it.
+IoT for the healthcare is still dificult
+Alot of devices or solutions are very hackable and the companies will still sell them like this.
+An example is cars